ibinary/mumbai/README.md

 # Mumbai
-Mumbai is a simple, open-source, no-log, no-registration, one-to-one video conferencing system for two people to communicate in private.
+Mumbai is a simple, open-source, zero-footprint, no-log, no-registration, no client downloads, one-to-one video conferencing system for two people to communicate in private.
 You can download the source code for Mumbai and load it on your own server, run locally or experiment with the public use share via Sealed - https://mumbai.sealed.ch.
 The goal of Mumbai is for anyone who currently uses video-conferencing tools to self-host (your URL) for full control of your risk profile and abstraction from other free or fee services who are known to use transcripts, identification, logs and other captured data from your calls for other purposes.

 Mumbai employs the use of WebRTC for video conferencing on demand to any device that supports current HTML standards.
 Mumbai's code contains a hard-coded lock to only two participants per call, with no "extras", plug-ins, data capture, log files or user identification.
 It was designed for simplified, personal conversations without concern of third parties evesdropping or capturing the content.
 Either party may initiate, invite, and terminate the calls for all parties on demand without constraint.